Find a Condition by Name

 Nontuberculous mycobacteria (NTM) are ubiquitous in our environment.
 The clinical manifestations include but are not limited to chronic pulmonary infection, lymphadenitis, disseminated disease or skin and soft tissue infection.
 As we watch the incidence of tuberculosis drop to historically low numbers, the rates of infection due to NTM are increasing.

 These infections are under recognized and cause significant morbidity and mortality.
 Treatment options are arduous but with the right tools, patients will improve clinically.
 We will have experts from across the country here to discuss this growing medical challenge.
 Come join us for an invaluable educational experience.
+The 2023 meeting will be offered as a hybrid, with the option to attend in-person or virtually.

 National Jewish Health has a 123-year history as the leading respiratory hospital in the nation and is the only hospital devoted fully to the treatment of respiratory and related illnesses.